Chichester Signal Box is a Grade II listed building in the Chichester local planning authority area, England. Signal box.

 Description

-EXTERIOR: tall panelled locking room with round-arched openings with keystones, now blocked, and round-headed arched entrance, also with red brick voussoirs and stone keystone, on the east side.
-The operations room has posts between the bays, supported on brackets to the overhanging eaves.
-There are oval panels above the windows, which are sliding six-pane casements, most on the front or west side retaining the original curved heads.
-Entrance to the operations room is via a tall two-flight wooden staircase at the east end.
+The building is two storeys high and measures five bays long by two bays wide.
+The exterior includes a tall panelled locking room with round-arched openings that are now blocked, and a round-headed arched entrance on the east side, which also has red brick voussoirs and a stone keystone.
+The operations room features posts between the bays, supported on brackets beneath the overhanging eaves.
+Above the windows, which are sliding six-pane casements, are oval panels, with most on the front or west side retaining their original curved heads.
+Access to the operations room is provided by a tall two-flight wooden staircase at the east end.

-INTERIOR: the interior has a C20 suspended ceiling and secondary double-glazing and the lever frame was replaced by a panel in 1991.
-These features are not of special interest.
+Inside, the signal box has a 20th-century suspended ceiling and secondary double-glazing, and the lever frame was replaced by a panel in 1991, though these features are not considered of special interest.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.